 Eat out everyday and night at the great restaurants, cafes and pubs nearby: DOC, The Rocks, Squires Loft Steak Grillhouse, Assagini, Brass Razu Winebar, Afghan Marco Polo, The Winey Cow, Blackbird cafe, Kirks On The Esplanade, The Royal Hotel, Restaurant Soy and many more.
 There are Fish n Chips shops, Burger Bars Thanks Albert , Mexican, Asian and Indian cuisines- casual and fine dining.
 There are ice-cream shops, Yo Chi cafe and gelati bars.
 There is something for everyone.

 It is close to the wineries, golf courses,bowls and tennis club, great cafes and restaurants as well as spa resorts.
 Enjoy fishing ,swimming, sailing, eating, shopping, playing golf, tennis or bowls, picking cherries, walking or just relaxing.There is a small local cinema within walking distance.
 Explore Main St with it's boutique shops.
 Go to the local library nearby and read the papers while you have a coffee at the lovely library cafe.
 The apartment is near the boat launching ramp so boats are welcome.

-There are great nature walks and views at Cape Shanck, Mt Martha, Point Nepean, Arthur's Seat, and Red Hill.
-There are many farmer's+ craft markets at Redhill , Mt.
-Eliza and Mornington as well as the iconic Dromana drive-in, surf beaches of Sorrento and Portsea and great pubs there.
+There are great nature walks and views at Cape Schanck, Mt Martha, Point Nepean, Arthur's Seat, and Red Hill.
+There are many farmer's and craft markets at Redhill, Mt.
+Eliza and Mornington as well as the iconic Dromana drive-in, surf beaches of Sorrento and Portsea and great pubs.

-Mornington Beach Apartment is a great apartment in the best position.
-It's a little piece of heaven.
+Mornington Beach Apartment is great accommodation in the best position.
+It's a little slice of heaven.

-Winter Delight - Fireplace + great view,, visit the wineries and galleries.
+Enjoy the wood fireplace and great view, visit the wineries and galleries.